dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * AssumeRole - ability of principal to assume other role for himself
+* PassRole - ability of principal create resource (lambda/ec2) and pass role to this resource There are 2 api to get access delegation (note that after you get session, permission evaluated on each request, so although you can't revoke session, you can modify permission after and by this revoke access):
+* sts:GetFederationToken (15 min – 36 hours, default - 12h, for root user - max 1h) - a mix of caller permission & passed permission (if you don't pass any permissions returned session will have no permissions) just call `aws sts get-federation-token --name=bob --policy='{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":"s3:*","Resource":["*"]}]}'`
+* sts:AssumeRole (15 min – 1 hour) - all permission of specified role (role should have trusted policy for this user/account)
-* PassRole - ability of principal create resource (lambda/ec2) and pass role to this resource If principal doesn't have `PassRole` permission, and try to create ec2 with role, he will get `is not authorized to perform: iam:PassRole on resource`.
+If principal doesn't have `PassRole` permission, and try to create ec2 with role, he will get `is not authorized to perform: iam:PassRole on resource`.
 Below example of policy to allow principal to create only ec2 with only specific role
 ```